 This recipe will make approximately 12 medium-sized muffins.
 We often use a mini muffin tray instead, to make perfect little bite-size lunch-box muffins for the kid’s bento boxes.

-Bake for approximately 18 minutes in the oven at 180 degrees Celcius or until cooked through.
+Bake for approximately 18 minutes in the oven at 180 degrees Celsius or until cooked through.

 For measurement and temperature conversions.